Endava/cats/docs/getting-started/interpreting-results.md

 - `Not Found` - reported as an `error` in order to force providing more context; this indicates that CATS needs additional business context in order to run successfully - you can do this using the `--refData` and/or `--urlParams` arguments

 This is what you get when you click on a specific test:

 ![test details](img/test_details_1.png)
 ![test details](img/test_details_2.png)

 ## HTML_ONLY
 This format is similar with `HTML_JS`, but you cannot do any filtering or sorting.
+This is more suitable when embedding the CATS report into a CI pipeline.

 ## JUNIT
 CATS also supports [JUNIT](https://llg.cubic.org/docs/junit/) output.
 The output will be a single `testsuite` that will incorporate all tests grouped by Fuzzer name.